 As is the case with many larger lighters, it takes a bit longer to bleed the Tusk of the built-up air between refills, but that seems like a worthwhile trade for having to fill it less often.

-After several weeks of regular use with the JetLine Tusk, I’m generally pleased with it, though it’s by no means a perfect lighter, and I’m not sure what role it might serve for me now that I won’t be using it on a regular basis.1 It’s certainly not pocket friendly so it likely won’t be leaving my home in the foreseeable future, but I have a feeling it will get pulled out from time to time and become one in my rotation.
+After several weeks of regular use with the JetLine Tusk, I’m generally pleased with it, though it’s by no means a perfect lighter, and I’m not sure what role it might serve for me now that I won’t be using it on a regular basis.[ref]This is because I’m forced to be always testing a different lighter, not because of my overall feelings on the Tusk.[/ref] It’s certainly not pocket friendly so it likely won’t be leaving my home in the foreseeable future, but I have a feeling it will get pulled out from time to time and become one in my rotation.

 While I’d like to see a number of aspects of the JetLine Tusk improved, for a sizable and distinctive tabletop lighter at a very reasonable cost that offers the durability that JetLine is known for, the Tusk is certainly an option worth considering.